New Zealand: Routeburn | Abel Tasman | Queenstown | Other places

 New Zealand is an island nation-state in the south-western Pacific Ocean.
 The country consists of two major islands and a number of smaller islands.
 A popular Maori name for New Zealand is Aotearoa, often translated as The Land of the Long White Cloud.
 New Zealand is a parliamentary democracy and a Commonwealth Realm.
 New Zealand is responsible for the self-governing states of the Cook Islands and Niue and administers Tokelau and the Ross Dependency.

 New Zealand is the most geographically isolated country in the world.
-Its closest neighbour, Australia, is 2,000 km to the north-west of the main islands, across the Tasman Sea.
+Its closest neighbor, Australia, is 2,000 km to the north-west of the main islands, across the Tasman Sea.
 The only significant landmass to the south is Antarctica; to the north are New Caledonia, Fiji and Tonga.

 History